QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     sol[end]

-*Note:* Preconditioning is also available for stationary, iterative methods (see `this example <https://en.wikipedia.org/wiki/Preconditioner#Preconditioned_iterative_methods>`_), but is frequently not implemented since they are not often used for the complete solution.
+*Note:* Preconditioning is also available for stationary, iterative methods (see `this example <https://en.wikipedia.org/wiki/Preconditioner#Preconditioned_iterative_methods>`_), but is frequently not implemented since such methods are not often used for the complete solution.

 Methods for General Matrices
 -----------------------------

-There are many algorithms which exploit matrix structure (e.g. the conjugate gradient method for positive definite, and  MINRES for matrices that are only symmetric/hermitian).
+There are many algorithms which exploit matrix structure (e.g., the conjugate gradient method for positive-definite matrices, and  MINRES for matrices that are only symmetric/Hermitian).

-On the other hand, if you do not have any structure to your sparse matrix, then GMRES is a good approach.
+On the other hand, if there is no structure to a sparse matrix, then GMRES is a good approach.

 To experiment with these methods, we will use our ill-conditioned interpolation problem with a monomial basis.